York St John University: Institute for Social Justice

 The York St John University Institute for Social Justice was launched in 2020 to support the university's mission "to stand up for social justice".
 The Institute works with people, partners and communities to address the inequalities facing society today.

 Reputation and rankings

+York St John University was ranked 13th in the Times Higher Education Guide 2023.

-York St John University has risen seven places in the Guardian University Guide 2022 to 91st place.
-In the National Student Survey 2021, the university received an 86% satisfaction score and was ranked 36th of 122 English Higher Education providers.
+York St John University rose to 84th in the Guardian University Guide in 2023.
+In the National Student Survey 2022, the university was ranked 30th of 122 English Higher Education providers for overall student satisfaction.
 York St John University is in the top 10 UK universities for giving equal access to students from all backgrounds.

 Scholarships

 The university has a newly developed set of scholarships for 2021 which include specific scholarships for: students from low income families, students who are from Black, Asian and minority ethnic backgrounds, students who are carers, students whose parents or guardians have died serving their country in the Armed Forces and students who are seeking asylum or with Limited Leave to Remain in the UK.